 Now that you know a little more about what makes a good brand voice, let’s talk about how to create one.

-Ask yourself these questions about your brand:
+Consider these important questions about your brand:

 - What do we care about?